Costa de la Luz. Pictures taken in April.

 Cape Trafalgar light house seen from Caños de Meca dunes

-One of this Costa's most picturesque beaches is the vast Caños de Meca, curving inland from Cape Trafalgar, where Admiral Nelson defeated Napoleon over 200 years ago.
+One of this Costa's most picturesque beaches is the vast Caños de Meca, curving inland from Cape Trafalgar, where Admiral Nelson defeated Napoleon over 200 years ago (photo at top of page).
 This unspoilt beach, part of the Parque Natural del Acantilado, has been a happy hippy retreat and nudist paradise for years but parking is a nightmare, arrive very early or camp nearby!

 Playa de la La Caleta beach, Cadiz

 Cadiz is probably Europe's oldest inhabited city, securely located on a on a narrow peninsula and hosting a terrific, lively old town - see Cadiz pictures - as well as a couple of stunning beaches.
 See Cadiz beaches map.

 La Caleta is a charmer, it's at the tip of the Cadiz peninsula with calm waters protected by the two little castles of Santa Catalina and San Sebastian, a stylish extension to the old town's delights.
 The sand is soft and creamy, the shore facilities excellent, and there is some accommodation and buses nearby, as well as one of the city's best eating areas, Barrio de la Viña.
 If it's not too crowded La Caleta is bugbog's choice of best beach on the Costa de la Luz, easy to reach, comfortable and family-friendly.

 If Caleta is stuffed with paddlers and sun freaks and you prefer the wide open spaces then hop on one of the plentiful #1 buses and take a cheap 10 minute trip to enormous Playa de la Victoria (below) occupying much of the west side of the peninsula below the old town and offering good beach facilities, but lacking the style and architecture around La Caleta.